Mental Health Facilities Curry County, OR

 Curry Community Health School Based Health Clinic

 Curry Community Health School Based Health Clinic is one of mental health facilities in Curry County, Oregon, located at 629 Easy Street, 97415 zip code.
 Curry Community Health School Based Health Clinic provides telemedicine/telehealth and outpatient treatment.
-Curry Community Health School Based Health Clinic provides couples/family therapy, cognitive behavioral therapy and behavior modification to children / adolescents.
+Curry Community Health School Based Health Clinic provides dialectical behavior therapy, psychotropic medication and cognitive behavioral therapy to children / adolescents.
 Curry Community Health School Based Health Clinic also supports children/adolescents with serious emotional disturbance.
-Additional services provided at Curry Community Health School Based Health Clinic include suicide prevention services, integrated primary care services and court-ordered outpatient treatment.
+Additional services provided at Curry Community Health School Based Health Clinic include court-ordered outpatient treatment, suicide prevention services and integrated primary care services.

 Learn More